 Dolsot Bibimbap | Stone Bowl Bibimbap

-This dolsot bibimbap recipe is my take on a classic Korean rice dish in a piping hot stone bowl.
-Piled high with chicken thighs, rice, eggs, and a flavorful combination of veggies, this chicken bibimbap recipe is the ultimate satisfying meal.
+This dolsot bibimbap recipe offers a delicious spin on the classic Korean rice dish served in a sizzling stone bowl.
+Topped with tender chicken thighs, fluffy rice, eggs, and an array of vibrant vegetables, this hearty meal is as comforting as it is satisfying.

 I talk about my first experience with dolsot bibimbap in this post.
 Suffice to say that I love bibimbap (aka BBB) so much that I bought the two bowls you see above so I could make this delicious dish over and over!

-The Korean stone bowl helps the rice get crispy and heats up everything in it to make for a crackling good meal.
-It’s magical when you mix the meat, vegetables, rice and egg together and so delicious when you pour on a spicy Gochujang sauce.
+The heated Korean stone bowl helps the rice become crispy and heats up everything in it, making for a crackling good meal.
+It’s magical when you mix the meat, vegetables, rice, and egg together, and so delicious when you pour on a spicy Gochujang sauce.
 If you can’t take the spice, eat your BBB plain or with a few shakes of soy sauce.

 The history of bibimbap